King, Italy PM Discuss Ways To De-Escalate Situation In Region

 Date

-AMMAN - his majesty King Abdullah on Friday discussed means to de-escalate the situation in the region with Italy Prime Minister Giorgia Meloni.
+King Abdullah II on Friday discussed means to de-escalate the situation in the region with Italy Prime Minister

-During the meeting, held in Aqaba, discussions covered the importance of stepping up efforts to reach an immediate end to the Israeli war on Gaza and Lebanon, as well as protect civilians and put a stop to their suffering, according to a Royal Court statement.
+During the meeting, held in Aqaba, discussions covered the importance of stepping up efforts to reach an immediate end to the Israeli war on Gaza and Lebanon, as well as protect civilians and put a stop to their suffering.

-His Majesty stressed the need to bolster the humanitarian response in Gaza and ensure the flow of medical and relief aid to the Strip, calling for maintaining support for UNRWA to enable it to continue providing its services under its UN mandate, the statement said.
+His Majesty stressed the need to bolster the humanitarian response in Gaza and ensure the flow of medical and relief aid to the Strip, calling for maintaining support for UNRWA to enable it to continue providing its services under its UN mandate.

 The King warned of the continued attacks by extremist settlers against Palestinians in the West Bank, as well as violations of Muslim and Christian holy sites in Jerusalem.